AntonyScott/AntonyScott/README.md

 - 👋 Hi, I’m @AntonyScott
 - 👀 I’m interested in Games Development
 - 🌱 I’m currently learning Games Computing at the University of Lincoln, 2nd year
-- 💞️ I’m looking to collaborate on anything really
+- 💞️ I’m looking to collaborate on a Unity Games Project
 - 📫 How to reach me antonyscott1@hotmail.co.uk

 <!---